Empowering Women is the Climate Crisis Solution

 While the ultra wealthy who fuel environmental and social degradation can still afford to live in denial (and continue to line their pockets by doing so), it is the world’s lower income people and indigenous communities who suffer the rapidly accumulating consequences.

-As previously mentioned, it is overwhelmingly women facing said consequences.
+It is overwhelmingly women facing said consequences.

 Take Fast Fashion, For Example